shivannis/xandr-docs-public/xandr-docs/mobile-sdk/show-instream-video-ads-on-android.md

 ---
-title : Show Instream Video Ads on Android description : This page describes how to use the SDK to fetch and display instream video ads in Android. ms.custom : android-sdk ms.date : 10/28/2023
+title: Show Instream Video Ads on Android
+description: This page describes how to use the SDK to fetch and display instream video ads in Android. ms.custom: android-sdk ms.date: 10/28/2023
 ---

 # Show instream video ads on Android

 This page describes how to use the SDK to fetch and display instream video ads.

 > [!NOTE]
 > **Maintain references to VideoAd objects**: It is your responsibility to keep a reference to the `VideoAd` object.
 It is not cached by the SDK.

 ## Step 1.
 Include the SDK in your project

 If you use Maven, use the following Gradle config to install the version of the SDK with instream video support:

 ```
 // Android: Gradle config to install the SDK and the Video SDK